Artificial Barriers for stochastic differential equations and for construction of boundary-preserving schemes: Method of artificial barriers

-Moreover, the constant $C(p,T,L_{f},L_{g},a,b,x_{0})$ is independent of $N \in \mathbb{N}$.
-If $b=\infty$, then the constant for the time increments is independent of $b$. \end{proposition} \begin{proof}[Proof of Proposition~\ref{prop:xiNproperties}] Existence and uniqueness of solutions follows from Proposition~\ref{prop:RSDEwellDef} with globally Lipschitz coefficients (up to modifying $f_{N}$ and $g_{N}$ outside $\DDN$).
-By Lemma~\ref{lem:fNgNLip}, the constants in~\eqref{eq:xNmomBound} and in~\eqref{eq:xNtimeReg} are independent of $N \in \mathbb{N}$ and independent of $a$ and $b$ if $b=\infty$. $\xi_{N}(t) \in \CDDN$ for every $t \in [0,T]$, almost surely, is immediate from the definition of solutions to RSDEs. \end{proof} The following proposition is the reason why we call the addition of the processes $U_{N}$ and $L_{N}$ artificial barriers, as they do not change the process $X_{N}$. \begin{proposition} Suppose Assumptions~\ref{ass:Lip} and~\ref{ass:Feller} are satisfied and let $N \in \mathbb{N}$.
-Then the processes $X_{N}$ solving~\eqref{eq:modSDE} and $\xi_{N}$ solving~\eqref{eq:RmodSDE} are equal almost surely:
+Moreover, the constants are independent of $N \in \mathbb{N}$.
+If $b=\infty$, then the constant for the time increments is independent of $a$ and $b$. \end{proposition} \begin{proof}[Proof of Proposition~\ref{prop:xiNproperties}] Existence and uniqueness of solutions follows from Proposition~\ref{prop:RSDEwellDef} with globally Lipschitz coefficients (up to modifying $f_{N}$ and $g_{N}$ outside $\DDN$).
+By Lemma~\ref{lem:fNgNLip}, the constants in~\eqref{eq:xNmomBound} and in~\eqref{eq:xNtimeReg} are independent of $N \in \mathbb{N}$ and independent of $a$ and $b$ if $b=\infty$. $\xi_{N}(t) \in \CDDN$ for every $t \in [0,T]$, almost surely, is immediate from the definition of solutions to RSDEs. \end{proof} The following proposition is the reason we call the processes $U_{N}$ and $L_{N}$ artificial barriers, as their inclusion have no impact on the process $X_{N}$. \begin{proposition} Suppose Assumptions~\ref{ass:Lip} and~\ref{ass:Feller} are satisfied and let $N \in \mathbb{N}$.
+Then the solution $X_{N}$ of~\eqref{eq:modSDE} and the solution $\xi_{N}$ of~\eqref{eq:RmodSDE} are, almost surely, equal:

 \end{proposition} \begin{proof}[Proof of Proposition~\ref{prop:xNxiNequal}] If $X_{N}$ is a solution of~\eqref{eq:modSDE} and $X_{N} \in D_{N}$, then $(X_{N},\ U_{N} \equiv 0, L_{N} \equiv 0)$ is a solution to~\eqref{eq:RmodSDE}.
-By uniqueness of solutions of~\eqref{eq:RmodSDE}, we conclude that $X_{N}$ and $\xi_{N}$ are equal almost surely. \end{proof}
+By uniqueness of solutions of~\eqref{eq:RmodSDE}, we conclude that $X_{N}$ and $\xi_{N}$ are equal, almost surely. \end{proof}